Randomblock1/caffeinate2/README.md

 ### Command

 Sleep disabled until the command completes.
-You should enclose the command in quotes to prevent your shell from prematurely executing or piping it, although it isn't strictly required.
+By default the command is executed directly, so arguments keep their boundaries (for example, a filename containing spaces stays one argument).
+Use `--shell` when you intentionally want shell features such as pipes, globbing, or `&&`.
 Timeout and PID will be ignored if a command is specified.

+`caffeinate2 sleep 5`

-`caffeinate2 'sleep 5'`
+`caffeinate2 --shell 'sleep 5 && echo done'`

 ### Timeout and PID